KadirMourat/KM-CV/README.md

 ## Contact

-You are free to use the the code to create your own cv.
+You are free to use the code to create your own cv.
 Please don't use it for commercial purposes though, as it is intended to be shared for free.

 Have fun!